mattduck/wbpy/README.rst

     >>> wb = wbpy.Indicators(cache=my_cache_func)

-You can also point ``wb.cache`` to your function.
+You can also point ``wb.fetch`` to your function.
 The given function must take a url, and return the web page as a string.